import-io/huge-table/README.md

 ## Changelog

+### 6.3.3

+- Add ability to pass in default min column width and move font details to options

 ### 6.3.2

 - Allow for column keys to be unique id or name.
 Add props for maxContentWidth and maxTitleWidth